Projective plane graphs and 3-rigidity: The irreducibles

-(ii) If $v$ is an interior vertex of $G$ and $v$ lies on a planar {nonfacial} 3-cycle then there is a contractible edge $vw$ with $G/vw \in \fP_k$. \end{lemma}

-\begin{proof} For (i) note that since $G$ is simple $e$ is a contractible edge.
-Write $e=uv$ with facial 3-cycles $uvx$ and $uvy$, with $\deg v=3$.
-Then $e$ cannot lie on a critical 4-, 5- or 6-cycle since one of the edges incident to $u$ would provide an interior chord for this cycle.
-Also $e$ does not lie on a nonfacial 3-cycle and so (i) follows.

-For (ii) let $H$ be the triangulated disc subgraph induced by the faces incident to $v$, with vertices $v_1,\dots, v_n$ in cyclic order on the boundary of $H$.
-Considering the hypothesis, and relabelling, we may assume that there is an edge $f=v_1v_j$ with $3\leq j \leq n-2$ so that the edges $v_3v_4, v_4v_5, \dots , v_{j-1}v_j, f$ are the boundary edges of a triangulated disc.
-It is straightforward to show that one of the vertices $v_2, \dots , v_{j-1}$ has degree 3, and so (i) applies. \end{proof}

-The next lemma shows that if $G$ is irreducible then there is no critical $m$-cycle which properly contains an $m$-hole.

-\begin{lemma} Let $G$ be a graph in $\fP_k$, for $k=1, 2$ or $3$, such that there is a critical $m$-cycle, for $m=1,2$ or 3, which {properly} contains an $m$-cycle hole, so that $G = G_1\cup A$ where $A$ is the annular graph determined by the two $m$-cycles.
+\begin{proof} The edge $e$ is contractible, that is, $G/e$ is simple, since it does not lie on a nonfacial 3-cycle.
+Let $e$ be the edge $uv$ with $\deg(v)=3$ and with facial 3-cycles $uvx$ and $uvy$.
+If it lies on a critical embedded 4-, 5- or 6-cycle, then the associated surface subgraph fails to be vertex induced.
+Thus Lemma \ref{l:obstacle2} completes the proof. \end{proof}

+\begin{lemma} Let $G_1 \subset G$ be surface graphs in $\fP_1$ determined by embeddings $\pi(D_1)$ and $\pi(D)$, respectively, of triangulated discs, where $D$ is a proper subset of $D_1$.
 Then $G$ is constructible from $G_1$ by planar vertex splitting moves. \end{lemma}

+\begin{proof} Suppose that $|V(G)|=|V(G_1)|+1.$ It follows that the vertex of the boundary of $G$ which is not in $G_1$ has degree $3$.
+By Lemma \ref{l:degree3lemma} $G$ is constructible from $G_1$ by a single planar vertex splitting move.